EskoDijk/voucher/draft-ietf-anima-rfc8366bis.md

 The primary purpose of a voucher is to securely convey a trust anchor that a Pledge can use to authenticate subsequent interactions.
-The trust anchor may be in the form of a certificate (the "pinned-domain-cert" attribute), a hash of a certificate, or it can be a raw public key (in constrained variations).
+The trust anchor may be in the form of a certificate (the "pinned-domain-cert" attribute), a hash of a certificate, or it can be a raw public key (in constrained use cases).

 This trust anchor represents the authority of the owner of a network.
 Communicating this trust anchor securely to the Pledge is the job of the voucher artifact.